vsyrgkanis/plugin_regularized_estimation/README.md

 python linear_growing_kappa.py
 ```

+The DGP and estimation methods for this application are contained in `linear_te.py`.

 * For replicating the experiments with the logistic heterogeneous treatment effect estimation, run:
 ```{r, engine='bash'}
 cp config_logistic.py_example config_logistic.py
 python mc_from_config.py --config config_logistic
 ```

+The DGP and estimation methods for this application are contained in `logistic_te.py`.

 * For replicating the experiments related to estimation of conditional moment models with missing data, run:
 ```{r, engine='bash', missing data experiments}